 I gotta be honest, I was a little nervous heading into this episode.
 I think you'd be too if you were interviewing a former FBI hostage negotiator!

-You can join Chris's newsletter list and start your journey towards better negotiation by texting “Black Swan Method” to 33777.
+You can join Chris's newsletter list and start your journey toward better negotiation by texting “Black Swan Method” to 33777.

 - Why negotiation is actually the key to collaboration

 - How having an entrepreneur as a father planted the seed for Chris's interest in hostage negotiation